Guidance Officers

 Available 5 days a week

-Within the CREW, the HOD of Inclusion investigates the student that has been referred to the CREW.
-Maria supports in reviewing reports, collecting data, and report key recommendations to staff, so the teachers are able to more effectively support each individual student in their classes.
+Within the CREW, the HOSES investigates the student that has been referred to the CREW.
+Tess supports in reviewing reports, collecting data, and report key recommendations to staff, so the teachers are able to more effectively support each individual student in their classes.

 If you would like to make an appointment with any of our support team please contact us.